adamcodes2843/Next-13-Movie-App/README.md

 - I have projects in mind for other tools, languages, and frameworks such as Astro, Svelte, Vite, Python, Go, etc.
 - API's and databases.
 - Styling
+- I'm going to adapt my skills to what I see on job postings from here on out.

 ### Author